aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 The following code example demonstrates how to import an image.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-ImportanImageToPSDLayer-ImportanImageToPSDLayer.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-ImportanImageToPSDLayer-ImportanImageToPSDLayer.java" >}}
 ## **Color replacement in PSD layers**
 This article demonstrates the usage of Aspose.Imaging for Java to replace color in PSD layers.
 Aspose.Imaging APIs have exposed efficient & easy to use methods to achieve this goal.The steps to replacement into PSD layer are as simple as below: